Sourdough

 Starter

-a yeast strain growing in the mix.
-You keed adding new flour and water
+yeast strain growing in the mix.
+You keep adding new flour and water to

-to this, using some of the mix in your cooking and keeping some back as
+this, using some of the mix in your cooking and keeping some back as new

-it at least once every six months and it will remain good.
-When not
+least once every six months and it will remain good.
+When not used for a

-used for a while some liquid will form on the top of the batter and may
+while some liquid will form on the top of the batter and may become a bit

 Sourdough Bread